Types of Auto Insurance Coverages in Florida

 There are many drawbacks to cancelling your auto insurance, even if you’re not driving your vehicle for long periods of time.
 Aside from the fact that if you decide to drive with no insurance, it could lead to a whole mess of legal troubles, cancelling your insurance will lead to a gap in coverage.
 Almost all insurance companies charge higher rates to people who have a history of gaps in coverage.
 While you think you’re saving money in the short-term, it may end up costing you more due to raised rates when you reactivate your insurance.

 Navigating the world of auto insurance claims after an accident can be complicated and confusing.
-The team at Darrigo and Diaz is here to help you understand why you need specific types of coverage, how to get the maximum benefits of coverage, and how to handle accident claims quickly and efficiently.
+The Tampa car accident law firm at Darrigo and Diaz is here to help you understand why you need specific types of coverage, how to get the maximum benefits of coverage, and how to handle accident claims quickly and efficiently.
 Contact us today online or call (813) 774-3341 immediately to discuss your accident case with a free, no-obligation phone consultation.

 • This field is for validation purposes and should be left unchanged.